hooh-hooah/hooh-hooah.github.io/tutorials/chara-gloves.md

 In this Document, I assume that you've read the previous Document that lets you know how to make the 3d model for character clothing.

-If you haven't checked the Document yet, here is the link to the Document: [Creating Clothing Mesh](prepping/clothing-mesh.md)
+If you haven't checked the Document yet, here is the link to the Document: [Creating Clothing Mesh](/prepping/clothing-mesh.md)

 First, put the model to the scene.
-The hierarchy does not matter, But make sure that `Clothing Tester` and your clothing are in the same position, angles, and scale.
+The hierarchy does not matter, But make sure that `Clothing Tester`, and you're clothing are in the same position, angles, and scale.

 ![](imgs/glv_00.png)